telent/nixpkgs/README.nixwrt.md

 # How to run it

 ## With QEMU

+[ As of Mon Feb  5 23:35:51 2018 this is most likely broken.
+You need to create a malta.nix that looks similar but not identical to yun.nix and improvised on a theme of the instructions for "real hardware" ]

     nix-build ./nixwrt.nix -A tftproot -o malta --argstr target malta nix-shell  -p qemu --run "qemu-system-mips -M malta -m 64 -nographic -kernel malta/vmlinux   -append 'root=/dev/sr0 console=ttyS0 init=/bin/sh' -blockdev driver=file,node-name=squashed,read-only=on,filename=malta/rootfs.image -blockdev driver=raw,node-name=rootfs,file=squashed,read-only=on -device ide-cd,drive=rootfs -nographic"